keimiOkamoto/Quiz/README.md

 The server hold all current quizzes and closed quizzes.
 It is also responsible of holding the highest score and player to a particular quiz.

-    -StartServer to launch the server.
+    -Run StartServer.java to launch the server.
     -Press enter to close the server

 Setup